Misha Cajic

 3. Use a consistent reporting approach for Scope 2

-When reporting Scope 2 emissions, choose a consistent approach — either market-based or location-based—and be transparent about how renewable energy purchases are accounted for.
-If using RECs or PPAs, ensure that emission reductions are not counted both by the generator and the buyer.
+Choose either market-based or location-based reporting for Scope 2 and be transparent about how renewable energy purchases are accounted for.
+If using RECs or PPAs, ensure emission reductions are not counted both by the generator and the buyer.

 4. Ensure transparency in carbon credit claims

-To prevent double-counting in carbon offsets, organizations should only claim reductions from credits that have been retired in their name.
-Verifying project ownership and using certified registries like Verra or Gold Standard helps ensure credibility.
+Only claim reductions from credits that have been retired in your name.
+Verify project ownership and use certified registries such as Verra or Gold Standard to ensure credibility.

 5. Leverage technology to track emissions accurately